Glossary

 Weather Compensation

 Automatic adjustment of the heat pump’s output temperature dependent on the outside temperature.
-A ‘curve’ setting is used to adjust.
+A ‘heating curve’ setting is used to adjust it.
 Different terms are used, e.g. ‘water law’. ‘floating condensation’ is another term you might see.